 Starchy Vegetables

-• Fiber Fumble: Starchy veggies fall short on fiber compared to their non-starchy counterparts.
+- Fiber Fumble: Starchy veggies are definitely not fiber champs compared to the non-starchy vegetables.

 Non-Starchy Vegetables

-• Fiber Fortress: Leafy greens, broccoli, peppers, and cauliflower boast fiber in abundance, aiding digestion and keeping blood sugar stable.
+- Fiber Fortress: Leafy greens, broccoli, peppers, and cauliflower have all the fiber needed for strong digestion and stability in blood sugar.

-• Carb Conscious: With fewer carbohydrates, non-starchy veggies won’t spike your blood sugar levels.
+- Carb Conscious: By avoiding carbohydrates, non-starchy vegetables won’t fall within the limits of your blood sugar level.

 You May Also Like To Read: Starchy vs Non-Starchy Vegetables: Food Lists and Nutrition Facts ↗